redphoenix-05/Numerical-Lab-Assignment/README.md

    - The process stops after all real roots have been extracted and displayed.

 This approach combines the rapid convergence of the Newton-Raphson method with synthetic division, making it efficient for finding multiple roots of a polynomial by iteratively simplifying the polynomial after each root is identified.

+# Runge-Kutta (RK) Method

+The Runge-Kutta method is an effective technique to solve up to five ordinary differential equations.

+1. This program first sets up five functions for solving equations.
+A switch-case structure exists to choose which function to execute.

+2. The `fn()` function takes the current values of `x` and `y` and a parameter `num` to select the equation to be executed.

+3. The `runge_Kutta()` function uses the fourth-order Runge-Kutta method to compute and print the values of `x` and `y` over a specified range. `x` and `y` are initialized with the initial values `x0` and `y0`.
+The step size `h` and the total interval `(interval_2 - x0)` are used to compute the number of steps.
+For each step, four intermediate slopes, `k1`, `k2`, `k3`, and `k4`, are calculated.
+These slopes are used to update `y` by a weighted average. `x` is incremented by the step size `h` at each iteration.

+4. The `r_k()` function gets input from the user to select one of the five predefined equations.
+The `runge_Kutta()` function is called with five parameters to compute and display the solution for each step.

+---

+# False Position Method

+The False Position method can solve any system of linear equations.

+1. The `fn()` function calculates the value of the polynomial for a given value of `x` and a vector of coefficients.

+2. The `false_Position()` function applies the False Position method to find a root in the interval `[a, b]` with a specified tolerance.
+It first checks if `fn(a, coefficient) * fn(b, coefficient) >= 0`.
+If this condition holds, there may be no root within `[a, b]`, so the function returns immediately.
+In the main loop, it calculates an approximate root `c`.
+The loop iterates until the function value `fn(c, coefficient)` is within the specified tolerance, or the interval width `[b - a]` becomes smaller than the tolerance.
+If a root is found, it’s added to the roots vector, and the function returns.

+3. The `All_roots()` function scans the interval `[start, ending]` in increments of `step`.
+For each subinterval `[i, i + step]`, it checks if the function changes sign.
+If so, there may be a root in that interval, so it calls `false_Position()`.

+4. The  `false_position()` gets input from the user, including the polynomial degree and coefficients.
+It calculates `xmax` to determine a search interval from `-xmax` to `xmax`, providing a reasonable range for root-finding based on the polynomial’s characteristics.
+The program then calls `All_roots` to find and print all roots within this range.

+---

+# Bisection Method

+The Bisection method can solve any system of linear equations.

+1. The `f` function evaluates the polynomial at a given value of `x` using a vector of coefficients.

+2. The `Bisection()` function is used to find a root within an interval `[a, b]` using the specified tolerance.
+First, it checks if `f(a) * f(b) >= 0`, meaning there’s no guarantee of a root within the interval.
+If so, it returns without further calculations.
+It initializes an iteration counter and continues refining the interval until the width is less than the tolerance.
+In each iteration, it calculates the midpoint `c` of the interval.
+If `f(c) == 0.0`, `c` is an exact root, so it adds `c` to the roots vector and returns.
+Otherwise, it checks whether the sign change occurs in the interval `[a, c]` or `[c, b]` and updates the interval boundaries accordingly.

+3. The `all_roots()` function iterates over a range (`start` to `ending`), incrementing by `step` to check each subinterval `[i, i + step]`.
+If the function changes sign within an interval, it calls `Bisection()` with that interval and stores the result in the roots vector.
+Once all roots within the specified range are found, it prints each root.

+4. The `bisection()` function calculates `xmax` to set the search interval to `[-xmax, xmax]`, providing a reasonable range for root-finding based on the polynomial’s behavior.
+It then calls `all_roots` with a step size of `0.01` and a tolerance of `1e-6` to find and print all roots within the range.